 Best non-touristy thing I did was sailing up Queen Charlotte Sound (Marlborough Sounds), camping and swimming off the boat and seeing fairy penguins, dolphins and kiwis!
 I'd recommend the Queen Charlotte Track too if you're into walking, but don't want anything too full on.
 Is skiing touristy?
 Skiing by Wanaka is AWESOME, plus Wanaka is the less-touristy version of Queenstown if you don't fancy the crowds.

-However, a tourist cruise up Doubtful Sound is also worth it - sea lions and penguins galore, plus swimming (and a lot of scrabble in the evening!) even in winter. about 1 month ago
+However, a tourist cruise up Doubtful Sound is also worth it - sea lions and penguins galore, plus swimming (and a lot of scrabble in the evening!) even in winter.
+4 months ago

 I am going to tell you the best attractions of Australia.

 Just go through https://www.ratecompares.com/blog/explore-australian-top-attractions/ to read about these places and see the pictures.
 I am sure you will be unable to stop yourself to visit these places.
 25 days ago